PrismarineJS/node-minecraft-protocol/README.md

 This is a plain old JavaScript object.
 Add a key with the username you want to be exempt from online mode or offline mode (whatever mode the server is in).

+Make sure the entries in this object are all lower case.

 #### server.maxPlayers

 ### Not Immediately Obvious Data Type Formats